-Page Keeley - Science Guru Page Keeley is an expert in the areas of leadership, standards-based curriculum and instruction, formative assessment, and instructional coaching.
-She is adept at helping teachers understand how to use probes and formative assessment to increase the quality of learning in science classroom
+PAGE KEELEY is a Science Guru and an expert in the areas of leadership, standards-based curriculum and instruction, formative assessment, and instructional coaching.
+She is adept at helping teachers understand how to use probes and formative assessment to increase the quality of learning in science classroom.

-Angelina Kreger - Angelina was an instructional coach and social studies educator in Novi, Michigan.
+ANGELINA KREGER was an instructional coach and social studies educator in Novi, Michigan.
 She believes that when engaging social studies content is paired with masterful instruction that students are truly provided the building blocks that they need to be successful.
-She will help teachers engage students in BIG History that weaves evidence and insights from many scientific and historical disciplines across 13.7 billion years into a single, accessible story.
+She will help teachers engage students in BIG History that weaves 13.7 billion years into a single, accessible story.

-Amy Lucenta & Grace Kelemanik - co-authors of Routines for Reasoning: Fostering the Mathematical Practices in All Students, Amy and Grace help teachers implement the Standards for Mathematical Practice with a focus on all kids, including special populations.
+AMY LUCENTA & GRACE KELEMANIK authored Routines for Reasoning: Fostering the Mathematical Practices in All Students, Amy and Grace help teachers implement the Standards for Mathematical Practice with a focus on all kids, including special populations.

-Mark Ellis - Mark's work is focused on strategies for mathematics instruction that make meaningful learning accessible to diverse groups of students.
+MARK ELLIS focuses his work on strategies for mathematics instruction that make meaningful learning accessible to diverse groups of students.
 Throughout his teaching career, Mark has been driven by a desire to create opportunities for all students to learn important mathematics concepts and skills, particularly those who are from historically underserved groups.

 9:45am - 10:45am